 The Single Source Continuum Contact (SSCC) is managed by a Division of ACH called "Our Community.
 Our Kids" (OCOK).
-OCOK manages a Provider Network through its centralized structure that provides for the integration and coordination of services of the participating services providers and community partners.
+OCOK manages a Provider Network and provides direct Case Management Services through its centralized structure that provides for the integration and coordination of services of the participating services providers, community partners and court officials.
 OCOK is a lead agency that has a network of subcontractors and is legally authorized to operate as the lead agency for this project.
 In alignment with ACH's operational philosophy of community engagement and community care, the SSCC organizational design leverages the strengths of community providers to best meet the needs of children, youth and families in our catchment area.
 Operating under ACH's present governance and organizational structure, the network administration body will build upon the significant relationships ACH has established in its 102-year history with community leaders and partnering organizations.
+In addition, OCOK provides direct Case Management Services to children and families that are referred to us and are in conservatorship with the Texas Department of Family and Protective Services.
+OCOK ensures the quality delivery of all case management requirements within the SSCC contract.

-ACH's present continuum of care offers a variety of placements and innovative service offerings for children and youth in our area.
-ACH recognizes individual needs of each child and seeks to always

-'provide the right services at the right time'.
+ACH's present continuum of care offers a variety of placements and innovative service offerings for children and youth in our area as well as quality parent services for families, parents and relatives.
+ACH recognizes individual needs of each child and family and seeks to always 'provide the right services at the right time'.
 In support of achievement of the established DFPS service objectives - ACH is prepared to evaluate current service offerings and expand capacity as necessary.

-OCOK is committed to supporting the development of a network of providers who have strategies for implementation of a variety of best, promising and evidence-based service practices.
+OCOK is committed to supporting the development of a network of providers for both children and families who have strategies for implementation of a variety of best, promising and evidence-based service practices.
 The process of a Request For Information for potential involvement in special projects addressing identified gaps in services in the network is one of the mechanisms used by OCOK to encourage the development of such practices within the network.